AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 |  Only Before Sequence  | A  | B  | C  | D  | B  |  |  |  |
 |  Only After Sequence  |  |  |  | D  | B  | C  | D  | E  |

-Let’s also frame this concept with the Hit Depth dimension.
+Let's also frame this concept with the Hit Depth dimension.

 **Example 3: Hit Depth 3 then 5**